svgdotjs/svg.js/README.md

 ```

 ### Rotate
-The `rotate()` method will automatically rotate elements according to the centre of the element:
+The `rotate()` method will automatically rotate elements according to the center of the element:

 ```javascript
 // rotate(degrees)